composewell/haskell-dev/ghc-packages.md

 addition, environment files can also be used to specify package databases.

-`ghc-pkg` is the utility shipped with `ghc` to create and manipulate package databases.
-Usually they are created by build tools.

 ### What's there in a package database?

 A package database directory e.g.